-We are delighted to announce that Binocs will be at next week’s CAR-TCR Summit in Boston, MA from 19th to 22nd September.
-Akshay Peer and Stefanie Leysen will be in attendance and are looking forward to meeting colleagues from across the global community of CAR and TCR experts!
+Come learn about Binocs at CAR-TCR 2022 Summit in Boston, MA from 19th to 22nd September!
+We’re delighted to confirm that Akshay Peer and Stefanie Leysen will be in attendance and are looking forward to meeting colleagues from across the global community of CAR and TCR experts!

 What is the CAR-TCR Summit?

 CAR-TCR is the world’s pre-eminent forum for discussing the development and commercialization of new CAR (chimeric antigen receptor) and TCR (T-cell receptor) therapies, techniques and strategies.
 The 2022 summit will be the 7th such conference and the first to be held in person since 2019, with over a thousand attendees expected to join presentations and discussions on a wide range of topics relevant to this exciting industry.